-After you verify the password, the Setup Password setting changes to Enabled.
-The next time you enter the System Setup program, the system prompts you for the setup password.
+The next time you enter the System Setup program, the system prompts you for the admin password.

-A change to the Setup Password option becomes effective immediately (restarting the system is not required).
+A change to the Admin Password option becomes effective immediately (restarting the system is not required).

-Operating With a Setup Password Enabled
+Operating With a Admin Password Set

-If Setup Password is set to Enabled, you must enter the correct setup password before you can modify most of the System Setup options.
-When you start the System Setup program, the program prompts you to enter a password.
+If Admin Password is Set, you must enter the correct admin password before you can modify most of the System Setup options.
+When you start the System

-If you do not enter the correct password in three attempts, the system lets you view, but not modify, the System Setup screens-with the following exception: If System Password is not set to Enabled and is not locked through the Password Status option, you can assign a system password (however, you cannot disable or change an existing system password).
+If you do not enter the correct password in three attempts, the system lets you view, but not modify, the System Setup screens-with the following exception: If System Password is not set to Set and is not locked through the Password Status option, you can assign a system password (however, you cannot disable or change an existing system password).

-MOTE: You can use the Password Status option in conjunction with the Setup Password option to protect the system password from unauthorized changes.
+NOTE: You can use the Password Status option in conjunction with the Admin Password option to protect the system password from unauthorized

-Deleting or Changing an Existing Setup Password
+Deleting or Changing an Existing Admin Password

-- 1. Enter the System Setup program and select the System Security option. - 2.
-Highlight the Setup Password option, press <Enter> to access the setup password window, and press <Enter> twice to clear the existing setup password.
+- 1. Enter the System Setup program. - 2.
+Highlight the Admin Password option, press <Enter> to access the admin password window, and press <Enter> twice to clear the existing admin

-The setting changes to Not Enabled.
+The setting changes to Not Set.

-3. If you want to assign a new setup password, perform the steps in "Assigning a Setup Password."
+3. If you want to assign a new admin password, perform the steps in "Assigning a Admin Password."